alexsquires/lazy_vasp/README.md

 ### CPLAPer!

-#### ~~Currently some issues in how the input file is complied.~~ (Strikethrough as not 100% sure this is fixed)

-(or, Python CPLAP wrapper) automated generation of inputs for https://sourceforge.net/projects/cplap/files/.
+(or, a Python CPLAP wrapper) automated generation of inputs for https://sourceforge.net/projects/cplap/files/.
 Should work for binary, ternary and quaternary materials systems.

 Usage: